digisowmay/bbmemory/users/465fe937-b75b-409a-86d4-d7e38717e594/memory.md

 ### Durable (regular platform activities)

 ### Emerging (new query patterns)
-- asks for assistance in composing formal emails and documents; 1× (since 2025-09-02) [ref: email drafting request chatId:`891cbb4a85a54a`]
+- asks for assistance in composing formal emails and documents; 2× (since 2025-09-02) [ref: email drafting requests chatId:`891cbb4a85a54a`]